SciTools/.github/templates/benchmarks/README.md

 ## Benchmark environments

-We have disabled ASV's standard environment management, instead using an environment built using the same scripts that set up Iris' test environments.
+We have disabled ASV's standard environment management, instead using an environment built using the same scripts that set up the package test environments.
 This is done using ASV's plugin architecture - see [`asv_delegated.py`](asv_delegated.py) and associated references in [`asv.conf.json`](asv.conf.json) (`environment_type` and